toddsundsted/ktistec/README.md

 prominently at the top of your profile page and are also exposed via the Mastodon "featured posts" collection for compatibility with Mastodon and other Fediverse servers.

+### Quote posts

+Ktistec supports consent-respecting quote posts (FEP-044f), allowing you to quote another user's post in your own post.
+You can also configure whether to automatically approve requests to quote your posts or to require manual approval.

 ### RSS feeds